krishnap25/mauve/README.md

 q_feats = np.random.randn(100, 1024)
 out = mauve.compute_mauve(p_features=p_feats, q_features=q_feats)
 ```
+Note that this API can be used to evaluate other modalities such as images or audio with MAUVE.

 You can also compute MAUVE using the tokenized (BPE) representation using the GPT-2 vocabulary
 (e.g., obtained from using an explicit call to `transformers.GPT2Tokenizer`).